casper-network/docs-archive/dapp-dev-guide/testing.md

-## Tests
+## Testing Smart Contracts Locally

-As part of the CasperLabs local environment we provide the in-memory virtual machine you can run your contract against.
+As part of the CasperLabs local Rust contract development environment we provide the in-memory virtual machine you can run your contract against.
 The testing framework is designed to be used in the following way:
 1. Initialize the context.
 2. Deploy or call the smart contract.
 3. Query the context for changes and assert the result data matches expected values.

+It is also possible to create build scripts with this environment and set up continuous integration for contract code.

-### TestContext
+### TestContext for Rust Contracts
 A [`TestContext`](https://docs.rs/casperlabs-engine-test-support/latest/casperlabs_engine_test_support/struct.TestContext.html) provides a virtual machine instance.
 It should be a mutable object as we will change its internal data while making deploys.
 It's also important to set an initial balance for the account to use for deploys.
 ```rust
 const MY_ACCOUNT: [u8; 32] = [7u8; 32];